opensearch-project/opensearch-build/src/test_workflow/README.md

 Once the performance tests completes (usually takes 5-8 hours for nyc_taxis track), it will report the test results and publish a human readable report in S3 bucket.

-See the bwc test [configuration file](jenkins/opensearch/perf-test.jenkinsfile) and related [jenkins job](https://build.ci.opensearch.org/job/perf-test/)
+See the performance test [configuration file](jenkins/opensearch/perf-test.jenkinsfile) and related [jenkins job](https://build.ci.opensearch.org/job/perf-test/)

 You can download the test results report using below url: